ivanievillpuff/LinqContraband/README.md

 Count() > 0 forces the database to scan all matching rows to return a total number (e.g., 5000).
 Any() generates IF EXISTS (...), allowing the database to stop scanning after finding just one match.

+**👶 ELI10:** Imagine you want to know if there are any cookies left in the jar.
+Count() > 0 is like dumping the entire jar onto the table and counting 500 cookies one by one just to say "Yes".
+Any() is like opening the lid, seeing one cookie, and saying "Yes" immediately.

 **❌ The Crime:**

 ```csharp